 Pink floral theme: Whether you’ll be attempting floral arranging at the outdoor shower, or you’ll just be surrounded by lots of blooms, these invitations are a pretty way to start the celebration, especially if having a baby girl.

 Picnic theme: A picnic theme is perfect for a yard or the park.
-Invite guests with one of these cards and remember to pack lots of blankets for them to sit on.
+Send out a baby shower invite with one of these cards and remember to pack lots of blankets for them to sit on.
 Skip the baby shower games and offer seasonal field games instead.

 Nautical theme: For a seaside-inspired party (even if you’re landlocked) guests can enjoy oysters at the local country club and nautical decoration to match.
 A popular baby boy shower theme.